 Abstract

-The timing of food intake is a novel dietary component that can impact health.
+The timing of food intake is a novel dietary component that impacts health.
 Time-restricted feeding (TRF), a form of intermittent fasting, manipulates food timing.
-During pregnancy, one may experience disruptions to food intake for diverse reasons (e.g. nausea and vomiting of pregnancy, food insecurity, desire to manage gestational weight gain, disordered eating behaviors, changes in taste and food preferences, etc) and therefore may experience periods of intentional or unintentional fasting similar to TRF protocols.
-Because interest in TRF is gaining popularity and feeding may be interrupted in those who are pregnant, it is important to understand the long-term effects of TRF during pregnancy on the resultant offspring.
-Using a mouse model, we tested the effects of gestational exposure to early TRF (eTRF) over the life course of both male and female offspring.
-Offspring body composition was similar between experimental groups in both males and females from weaning (day 21) to adulthood (day 70), with minor increases in food intake in eTRF females and improved glucose tolerance in males.
-After 10 weeks of high fat, high sucrose diet feeding, male eTRF offspring were more sensitive to insulin but developed glucose intolerance with impaired insulin secretion.
-As such, gestational eTRF causes sex-specific deleterious effects on glucose homeostasis after chronic high fat, high sucrose diet feeding in male offspring.
-Further studies are needed to determine the effect gestational eTRF has on the male pancreas as well as to elucidate the mechanisms that protect females from this metabolic dysfunction.
+During pregnancy, there are many disruptions to food intake (e.g. nausea and vomiting, food insecurity, managing gestational weight gain, disordered eating, changes in food preferences, etc): one may experience periods of intentional or unintentional fasting similar to TRF.
+Because TRF is gaining popularity and eating may be interrupted during pregnancy, it is important to understand the long-term effects of TRF during pregnancy for offspring.
+Using a mouse model, we tested the effects of gestational early TRF (eTRF) over the life course of male and female offspring.
+Body composition was similar between groups in both sexes from weaning to adulthood, with minor increases in food intake in eTRF females and improved glucose tolerance in males.
+After 10 weeks of high fat, high sucrose diet, male eTRF offspring developed glucose intolerance with impaired insulin secretion.
+As such, gestational eTRF causes impaired glucose homeostasis after chronic high fat, high sucrose diet feeding in males.
+Further studies should assess the effect gestational eTRF has in the male pancreas to elucidate the mechanisms that protect females from metabolic dysfunction.

 Introduction